alongenosar/ios-sdk/README.md

     pod install
 ```
 ## Step 2: Obtain SDK token and secret codes.
-Snappers identify developers by their app's bundle id.
+Snappers identifies developers by their app's bundle id.
  To create a developer account and obtain the token and secret codes required by the SDK, drop us a message to info@snappers.tv, and include your app's bundle id.